DavidRandallPeters/UnrealEngine/UE4_022_3rdPerson-H_Input.md

 We'll make the pawn move forwards and backwards (using the *W* and *S* keys) and we'll make it move left and right (using the *A* and *D* keys).

-As we want our key signal to continuously fire (for continuous movement), we'll need to use an *Axis Mapping*.
+As we want our key-signal to continuously fire (for continuous movement), we'll need to use an *Axis Mapping*.

 <br>